gjbauer/proj3-part2-block-cache/durability-2.md

+Okay.
+Now, if I want a system call like 'fsync' to be effective, should I also implement a second HashMap for specific file descriptors, which take the file descriptor as a key an returns all the blocks associated with that file descriptor which are in the block cache?

-Let's think precisely about the performance problem of `fsync`.
-This proposed solution is a classic and very effective optimization.
-Let's break down the problem and the solution.
+Excellent idea!
+You're thinking precisely about the performance problem of fsync.
+Your proposed solution is a classic and very effective optimization.
+Let's break down the problem and your solution.

 ### The Problem with a Naive `fsync` Implementation